mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 I set this aside chalking it up as just another course idea to add to the list.
 Plus everyone had been asking me to make Python courses, so I was hell-bent on creating them (even though I not so secretly dislike python...
 R rules).

 But then 2-weeks later, at a birthday party for my niece, I was chatting with a family friend that was a Chiropractor.
-He had recently decided to open up his own practice and was having trouble.
+He had recently decided to open up his own practice and was having trouble getting clients.
+And costs were stacking up.

 Me being an entrepreneur, I wanted to help.
 I asked what his main gripe was.